Eloise Blaine Cram: Research

 The National Agricultural Library Special Collection maintains a collection of Eloise Cram's papers.
 The Eloise Cram Papers comprise correspondence, photographs, scientific articles and various ephemera relating to the professional lives and work of several scientists employed by the USDA's Bureau of Animal Industry (BAI) and to the National Institutes of Health (NIH).
-The collection spans from 1853–1991, though the bulk of the material focuses on the period of these individuals' employment at these two agencies from 1884 through the 1950s.
+The collection spans from 1853 to 1991, though the bulk of the material focuses on the period of these individuals' employment at these two agencies from 1884 through the 1950s.